168 Karrinyup Road, Karrinyup WA 6018 | Monday – Friday: 7.30am to 6.30pm & Saturdays: 7.30am – 2.30pm

 Sitting puts more pressure on your spine as compared to standing.
-A high percentage of people with back pain report sitting for hours or have sedentary lifestyles.
-Movement hydrates the discs in your spine and keeps blood flowing to provide nutrients, this means quicker recovery and prevention of injury all together.
+A high percentage of people with back pain report sitting for hours or having sedentary lifestyles.
+Movement hydrates the discs in your spine and keeps blood flowing to provide nutrients, this means quicker recovery and prevention of injury altogether.

-Long hours sitting increases the risk of disc and spinal injuries, particularly in the low back.
-With more injuries and abnormal posture spinal degeneration begins earlier in life.
+Long hours of sitting increase the risk of the disc and spinal injuries, particularly in the low back.
+With more injuries and abnormal posture, spinal degeneration begins earlier in life.

 When people sit they often end up in a slumped posture.
 A slumped posture compresses the stomach and intestines.
 This decreases the body’s ability to digest and absorb nutrients.
 Over time, core strength can also be lost.

-In the elderly population these physical consequences can increase the likelihood of a fall.
+In the elderly population, these physical consequences can increase the likelihood of a fall.
 Falls in the elderly increase the risk of death in the following 3 to 5 months by 5 to 8 times!
-Beside the fact that more falls equals an increased risk in fractures resulting in a decreased quality of life thereafter.
+Besides the fact that more falls equal increased risk of fractures resulting in a decreased quality of life thereafter.

 If you are sitting anywhere for a prolonged time, it is recommended to get up and move every 30 minutes.

 Data from the 2016 United Kingdom Women’s Cohort study suggests that even fidgeting is more beneficial than no movement at all.
-A gentle 10 minute movement routine can prevent any blood flow damage which can occur with three or more hours of sitting.
+A gentle 10-minute movement routine can prevent any blood flow damage which can occur after three or more hours of sitting.
 Loss of blood flow by just 1% can increase an adult’s risk of heart disease by 13%.